 Description

-If you believe the experts, “child’s play”; is serious business.
-From sociologists to psychologists and from anthropologists to social critics, writers have produced mountains of books about the meaning and importance of play.
-But what do we know about how children actually play, especially American children of the last two centuries?
-In this fascinating and enlightening book, Howard Chudacoff presents a history of children’s play in the United States and ponders what it tells us about ourselves.
+What do we know about how children actually play, especially American children of the last two centuries?
+This book presents a history of children's play in the United States and ponders what it tells us about ourselves.
+It provides a chronological history of play in the US from the point of view of children themselves.

-Children at Play: An American History
+Children at Play An American History

 Product form